drug-design/course/docs/chapters/structure-based-design.md

 ### Rule 3: Exploit Hydrogen Bonding Capabilities

-Once a new skeleton fills a large portion of the available space, a hydrogen-bonding functionality can be placed to complement those functional groups presented either by the protein or water molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rule-3-exploit-hydrogen-bonding-capabilities-e3c0b71c'><i class='fa fa-play' aria-hidden='true'></i></button>Once a new skeleton fills a large portion of the available space, a hydrogen-bonding functionality can be placed to complement those functional groups presented either by the protein or water molecules.
 *[nce]: New Chemical Entity: a compound not previously described.